ElliotDamarjian/SatelliteTracker/README.md

   cylindrical Earth-shadow model — accurate to within about a minute of the true terminator crossing, the same approximation most simple trackers use.

-## Not built

-- Time travel (see satellite positions at an arbitrary past/future time) — intentionally dropped from the original plan.